brenocq/N-AxisRoboticArmControl/README.md

 - Calculate current position with joint angles
 - User interface to move the ball and change arm parameters
 - Web application

+## License
+This code is released under MIT license.